FindLab/FindLab.github.io/source/_posts/midi-indexing.md

 However, time information utilizing is an open problem to exploit in the future.

 Inevitably, pitch is the last option.
-To fast index scores, we convert the pitch characteristic of entire candidate score (or user playing) notes into serval integer numbers.
+To fast index scores, we convert the pitch characteristic of entire candidate score (or user playing) notes into several integer numbers.
 The filter operation, pass or failure judgment is done by binary number calculation, which is fast and constant to single score length
 ($O(n)$ to candidate scores count, but can be optimized by concurrency).